Creating different visualizations

 Line chart card

-The Line Chart visualization type is useful for showing trends over time.
+The Line Chart is useful for showing trends over time.
 It allows you to visualize data points connected by lines, making it easy to identify patterns and fluctuations.

 Execute the following Cypher query in the card editor to get the results: